A life-long fascination with human behavior

 Sociology and conflict resolution

 As is often the case, my personal quest informed my professional curiosity.
-In line with my fascination, I studied Sociology (BSc), Political Science (MSc) and specialized in Conflict Resolution.
-After studying topics like war, genocide, human cooperation, and reconciliation at universities in Amsterdam, Berlin and Syria, I soon worked for organizations who facilitate peace-talks and inter-cultural dialogue.
+In line with my fascination, I studied in the field of Social and Behavioral Science, namely Sociology (BSc), Political Science (MSc) and specialized in Conflict Resolution.
+After studying topics like war, genocide, trauma, human cooperation, mediation and reconciliation at universities in Amsterdam, Berlin and Syria, I soon worked for organizations who facilitate peace-talks and inter-cultural dialogue.

 I developed three major things:

 Firstly, a deep intellectual and intuitive understanding of how a persons’ individual emotions and behavior (incl. struggles) are connected with their psychological disposition, political status ánd social upbringing.
 It’s all connected.

 Secondly, my own social and emotional skill set.
 I learned how to be less shy and more relaxed among humans.
 I started trusting people more as I learned how to self-regulate my emotions, listen to my body, express myself in public and gained social agency and resilience.